Franklin H. Wert, 70, Milton

 Franklin H. Wert, 70, of Turbot Avenue, Milton, passed away Wednesday, July 26, 2023, at Promedica Skilled Nursing and Rehab in Jersey Shore.

-Frank was a 1970 graduate of Milton High School and he worked at ConAgra Foods, formerly Chef Boy-Ar-Dee products retiring in 2019 after 49 years of employment.
-He was trained in most jobs there but spent the majority of the time as a can seam operator.
+Frank was a 1970 graduate of Milton High School and he worked at ConAgra Foods, formerly Chef-Boy-Ar-Dee products retiring in 2019 after 49 years of employment.
+He was trained in most jobs there but spent the majority of the time as a capper operator.
 He was a member of St. Andrew’s United Methodist Church in Milton.

 Frank was preceded in death by his parents, a sister, Esther; his mother-in-law, Clara Robinson; brothers- and sisters-in-law, Mr. and Mrs. Richard Bower, Mr. and Mrs. Herman Sampsell, and Mr. and Mrs. Pete Robinson; and nephews, Todd Kaufman and Craig Robinson.